Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ```

 #### Create a Word Embedding Database
 Once you've installed it locally, here's the script I used to convert the `word_embeddings` into a MongoDB database.
-It loads the word-embeddings from using `gensim`, tokenizes the
+It loads the word-embeddings  using `gensim`, tokenizes the
 ```python
 #!/usr/bin/env python3
 # -*- coding: utf-8 -*-